Russian battleship Imperatritsa Ekaterina Velikaya: Description

 Awarded the contract for one of the three Black Sea battleships authorized in 1911, the Associated Factories and Shipyards of Nikolayev (ONZiV) lacked an experienced design staff of its own, the company hired the British shipbuilder Vickers Limited to assist with the process of producing detailed drawings from the preliminary sketch design.
 Based on the historic tendency for Russian ships to be overweight, the Vickers consultants suggested that the ship's hull be enlarged to create a greater reserve of buoyancy and the Naval Ministry agreed despite the additional costs involved.
 Imperatritsa Ekaterina Velikaya was 556 ft long at the waterline and had a beam of 92 ft; 4 ft 10 in longer and 2 ft wider than her half-sisters.
 Her exact draft is not known, but she had a draft of 28 ft 7 in during her sea trials.
 The ship displaced 24644 LT at normal load, over 900 LT more than her designed displacement of 23783 LT.
 The lead ship of the class, Imperatritsa Mariya, had proven to be very bow-heavy in service and tended to take large amounts of water through her forward casemates.
 The ammunition for Imperatritsa Ekaterina Velikaya's forward 12 in guns was reduced from 100 to 70 rounds each while the ammunition for the forward 130 mm guns was reduced from 245 to 100 rounds per gun in a successful attempt to compensate for her trim.
 This was successful because Imperatritsa Ekaterina Velikaya's longer length meant that she was less affected by the trim problem to begin with.

 Imperatritsa Ekaterina Velikaya was fitted with four license-built Parsons steam turbine sets, each driving one shaft using steam provided by 20 triangular Yarrow boilers that burned either coal or fuel oil at a working pressure of 250 psi.
 Designed to produce 27000 shp which was intended to give the ship a speed was 21 kn, the turbines produced 33000 shp on trials, although no figures for her speed have been found.
 The ship carried enough coal and fuel oil to give her a range of 1680 nmi at full speed and 3000 nmi at a more economical speed.
 All of her electrical power was generated by four primary Curtis 360 kW turbo generators and two 200 kW auxiliary units.

 Armament and protection

 Her main battery consisted of a dozen Obukhovskii 12-inch Pattern 1907 guns mounted in four triple turrets distributed over the length of the ship.
-Her secondary armament consisted of 10 130 mm B7 Pattern 1913 guns mounted in hull-mounted casemates.
+Her secondary armament consisted of ten 130 mm B7 Pattern 1913 guns positioned in hull-mounted casemates.
 They were arranged in two groups, six guns per side from the forward turret to the rear funnel and the remaining four clustered around the rear turret.
 Imperatritsa Ekaterina Velikaya was also fitted with three 75 mm anti-aircraft guns, one mounted on the roof of the fore turret and two side by side on the aft turret.
 The ship was fitted with four 17.7 in submerged torpedo tubes, two tubes on each broadside.